 The Company is exposed to interest rate risk to the extent that the future cash flows of a financial instrument fluctuate due to changes in market interest rates.
-The Company's exposure to interest rate risk is limited to the investment returns received on cash placed in deposits held with Canadian and British financial institutions.
-Funds not required for immediate working capital needs are placed in deposits to maximize investment returns whilst balancing near-term liquidity requirements.
+The Company's exposure to interest rate risk is limited to the investment returns received on cash placed in deposits or liquidity funds held with Canadian and British financial institutions.
+Funds not required for immediate working capital needs are placed in deposits or liquidity funds to maximize investment returns whilst balancing near-term liquidity requirements.
 The Company has no financial liabilities subject to variable interest rates.